International Citizens Insurance Logo

 Four Steps to Reading the Fine Print

-This four-step technique for reading a travel insurance plan is how lawyers and government experts read complex pieces of writing.
+This four-step technique for reading a travel insurance plan is how lawyers and government experts approach reading complex written pieces.
 It combines the natural way people read a long document with a structured approach.

 Step 1: Read headings first

 Most people start reading a long document by skimming it and looking at headings and images.
 And that’s OK!
 Bring a little focus to your skimming by checking all the headings.
-After doing this, you will have an overall understanding of what the plan contains and where different parts are.
-You will also know what you don’t understand: areas where you need to read the fine print.
+After completing this step, you will understand what the plan contains and where the various parts are located.
+You will also know what you don’t understand: areas where you must read the fine print.

 Step 2: Read the interesting sections

 Go back to the sections that have the most interesting headings for you and read those.
-This builds on your attention to get you reading the plan details.
-Important sections are often:
+This builds on your attention and encourages you to read the plan details.
+Critical sections are often:

 Step 3: Find instructions and answers for the travel insurance help you want